Jdanielcode1/Jdanielcode1/README.md

-## 🎓 Full Stack Developer | UC Berkeley CS Student | Interested In Product Managmenet
+## 🎓 Full Stack Developer | UC Berkeley CS Student | Interested In Product Management

 I'm a passionate Computer Science student with a focus on building innovative solutions using modern web technologies and AI.
 Currently developing projects that combine cutting-edge tech with practical business applications.